drivet/website-11ty/src/now.md

    reading a book, cooking, baking or playing around with [stately][3] and [boardgame.io][2], trying to capture the rules of various board games I own.
- * Television: currently obsessed with The Expanse, Mr. Robot, The Wheel of Time.
+ * Television: Star Trek: Picard
- * Books: currently obsessed with The Expanse, The Broken Earth, His Dark Materials.
+ * Books: currently obsessed with The Expanse, The Broken Earth.

 [1]: https://indieweb.org/Now
 [2]: https://boardgame.io/